SkylarTrigueiro/dataScienceHiringPatterns/README.md

 2020:
 ![](images/pieChartLocations2020.png)

 Note that California, New York, and Washington, have the highest salaries and the most data scientists, but their share of the data scientists hired each year has been steadily shrinking.
 In total, the percentage has gone from 71% of all positions in 2015 to 56% of all positions in 2020.
+Given that the salaries in these other states are typically less, one would expect the salaries to be going down even though that wasn't the case.
 So perhaps, the reason that salaries are up is because the biggest companies are hiring fewer early career positions than they used to.

 ## Big Companies